• Skip to primary navigation

 Packing tips

-• Double wrap bars individually or in pairs in plastic wrap before placing in airtight containers or ziplock bags.
+• Wrap bars individually or in pairs in plastic wrap before stacking in airtight containers or ziplock bags.

-• For longer storage or shipping, I recommend not cutting into individual bars, but wrapping the entire square.
-Wrapping the entire pan of butterscotch oatmeal bars without cutting will preserve moisture and keep the bars chewy for longer.
+• For longer storage or shipping, I recommend not cutting into individual bars, but wrapping the entire pan.
+Wrapping the entire pan without cutting will help preserve moisture and keep the bars chewy for longer.

 Nutrition